MahmoudDiab1/NearBy/README.md

 - Download NearBy and open it to add your a client id & secret key before the run.
 - Open NearBy - > NetworkLayer ->FourSquareEndPoint at the top of file you will capitalized (CLIENTSECRET & CLIENTID).
 - Change the values for each element (CLIENTSECRET & CLIENTID). by your keys and run the app.
+- To change the number of venues displayed as result, Change the value of limit attribute.